apache/flink/docs/ops/production_ready.md

 Flink provides out-of-the-box defaults to make usage and adoption of Flink easier.
 For many users and scenarios, those defaults are good starting points for development and completely sufficient for "one-shot" jobs.

-However, once you are planning to bring a Flink appplication to production the requirements typically increase.
+However, once you are planning to bring a Flink application to production the requirements typically increase.
 For example, you want your job to be (re-)scalable and to have a good upgrade story for your job and new Flink versions.

 In the following, we present a collection of configuration options that you should check before your job goes into production.